kcelia/Reminder/Others/shell_bash.md

 $DEBUG || echo "Bebug mode OFF
 ```

 ## Data manipulation and text transformations with _SED_

-Sed = Stream EDitor for filtering and transforming text
+Sed = Stream EDitor for filtering and transforming text.

 A stream is data that travels from :
 - One process to another through a pipe